danielabdi-noaa/interp/README.md

 To interpolate from the North-American(NA) domain to the conus domain, we should provide the input grib file and a sample template grib file containing the conus grid lat/lon.
 We can select fields to interpolate by providing comma-separated list with 0-based index.
+For this example, fields UGDR:VGDR:TMP:RH:APCP are selected with their 0-based index in the NA grib file.

     $ OMP_NUM_THREADS=2 ./interp -i rrfs_a.t06z.bgdawpf007.tm00.grib2 -t rrfs.t06z.prslev.f007.conus_3km.grib2 -f 16,17,751,754,771
     Threads: 2